 I don’t profess to having a clear opinion on this.
 The latest news here seems to have set growth back, and promised it at a later date.
 EBITDA also takes a hit from last year, but forecasting where we could be in a few years seems to have become even more uncertain.
 At the very least IQE have suffered from customer concentration, which will mean a degree of volatility in the price is always present.

 Until better news presents itself it is difficult to see the share price going too far.
-The market cap now stands at around £500m, which on one hand seems cheap for a company of its prospects, but on the other hand the price action still suggests that further falls could happen.
+After the latest profit warning, the IQE share price now stands at around £500m, which on one hand seems cheap for a company of its prospects, but on the other hand the price action still suggests that further falls could happen.
 In this climate I am happy to sit this out and rate this a 3/5.